StephenChou1017/react-big-scheduler/README.md

   #### SchedulerData.config.nonAgendaOtherCellHeaderFormat
   The locale string of non-agenda view cell header format of other view types.

-  #### SchedulerData.config.nonAgendaDayCellHeaderRenderer
-  The function to parse date in table header and return new JSX component.
-Use for Day ViewType

-  #### SchedulerData.config.nonAgendaOtherCellHeaderRenderer
-  The function to parse date in table header and return new JSX component.
-Use for non-Day ViewType

   #### SchedulerData.behaviors.getDateLabelFunc
   Used to resolve the locale string of date label of Scheduler component.(Refer to the [getDateLabel](https://github.com/StephenChou1017/react-big-scheduler/blob/master/src/behaviors.js) func for example)